Automattic/wp-calypso/client/config/README.md

 - `document.cookie = 'flags=+flag1,-flag2;max-age=1209600;path=/';`: Enable feature `flag1` and disable feature `flag2`.
 - `document.cookie = 'flags= ; expires=Thu, 01 Jan 1970 00:00:00 GMT; path=/;';`: Reset flags cookie to config values.

-Note: the `?flags` argument won't work for feature flags used by the Node.js server.
+Note: the `flags` query argument and cookie won't work for feature flags used by the Node.js server.
 For this case, you can use the [`ENABLE_FEATURES` and/or `DISABLE_FEATURES`](../../config/README.md#feature-flags) environment variables instead.